-Hilda picked up the figure of Mary and stroked the shining wood of the face, then spoke in that rich, quiet voice of hers that yet reached the corners of the room.
+Hilda picked up the figure of Mary, stroked the shining wood of the face, and replied in that rich, quiet voice of hers that yet reached the corners of the room.
 “They come from Oberammergau in Bavaria.”

 “Where they hold the Passion Play?” asked Mother Abbess in surprise.

-She turned and spoke with great simplicity to the Mother Abbess.
-“The villagers produce these beautiful carvings in great quantities, and I thought a set might express my gratitude for all you've done for me and for others.”
+She turned to the Abbess.
+“The villagers produce these beautiful carvings in large quantities, and I thought a set might express my gratitude for all you've done for me and for others.”
 She smiled round at the other guests, who all nodded their heads in agreement.
 Mother Abbess opened her mouth to argue, but Hilda added, with a twinkle, “I remembered that, when I was here in the summer, one of the guests inadvertently left the bathwater running, flooding your storerooms and ruining your crib figures.”

-Hilda spoke hastily, trying to restore the peace.
-“I thought you might like these as a replacement, and I’m sure we'll all try to be more careful.”
-Her eyes glowed with her love.
+Hilda spoke hastily, trying to restore peace.
+“I thought these would be a good replacement, and we'll all try to be more careful.”
+Her eyes glowed with love.

 Hilda took the parcel, but her eyes drifted towards a young girl, aged about sixteen, who had been seated next to Sister Patricia during the meal.
-Hilda had noticed her, at first, because she was by far the youngest person there.
+Hilda had noticed her, because she was by far the youngest person there.
 Then, as she watched her unobtrusively, she had remarked the intense sadness in the girl’s eyes, a sorrow far too great for one so young.
-Now, she walked across to the girl, who gazed at her broodingly from her seat in the corner.
+Now, on impulse, she walked over to the girl, who gazed at her broodingly from her seat in the corner.
 Hilda placed the parcel by the girl’s hand.

 Her voice was very gentle.
-“I don’t know your name, dear, but I think the Christ child would count it an honour to be put in place by the youngest person here.
-He loved the children to come to Him.”
+“I don’t know your name, my dear, but I think the Christ child would count it an honour to be placed in His crib by the youngest person here.
+He loved children to come to Him.”

-The girl’s face did not alter as she stared up at Hilda, but the sombre blue eyes lightened a fraction.
-The girl’s hand reached out and touched the parcel, drew it close to her.
+The girl’s face did not alter, but the sombre blue eyes lightened a fraction.
+Her hand reached out to touch the parcel, then drew it close.
 No more needed to be said.
-Hilda smiled down at her, compassion in her face, and returned to Mother Abbess.
+Hilda smiled at her with great compassion, and returned to Mother Abbess.

 “God bless you, love,” the nun whispered.
 “You see what no one else sees and, as always, you give with such love and tenderness.”

 Hilda tapped on Mother Abbess’s door, balancing her packages as she did so.
 When they were placing the crib figures in the chapel after dinner, the nun had agreed to see her later.
-Now here she was.
-She knew she was being spoiled, knew she was being given access denied to many; knew, also, that she would not be treated like this once she entered.
-But, just now she needed this spoiling, this leniency.
-Besides, she loved this woman, as a friend but also increasingly as a mother.
-Mother Abbess did not, could not replace Nell, but she was the only one who helped when things got really bad, the only one who saw and understood her as none other now did.
-She so wanted to repay her a little for all she did and for all she was.
-The fact that Mother Abbess already felt more rewarded than she deserved was unknown to Hilda, although the nun had tried to tell her often enough.
+Now, here she was!
+She knew she was being spoiled, that she was being given access denied to many; knew, also, that she would not be treated like this once she entered.
+Just now, she needed this spoiling, this leniency.
+Besides, she loved this woman as a friend, but also, increasingly, as a mother.
+Mother Abbess did not, could not replace Nell, but she was the only one who helped when things grew really bad; the only one who saw and understood her as none other now did.
+She so wanted to repay her a little for all she did and was.
+The fact that Mother already felt more rewarded than she deserved was unknown to Hilda, although the nun had tried to tell her often enough.

-“Who said anything about necessity?” asked Hilda, her eyes and voice soft as she laid her gifts on the desk.
-“One usually offers gifts out of love, and these are no exception.”
+“Who said anything about necessity?” asked Hilda, her eyes and voice soft as she laid the parcels on the desk.
+“One usually offers gifts out of love.”

 “But, Hilda, I can’t…”

 Hilda held up her hand.
 “I know.
 You’re a nun.
-You’re not allowed to own things personally.
-They must be for the whole community.
-Well, the larger package can be enjoyed by all who come in here to see you, or anywhere else you choose to place it.”
+You’re not allowed to own things personally, but must share with the whole community.
+Well, the larger package may be enjoyed by all who come in here to see you, or anywhere else you choose to place it.”
 She stopped and touched the curling ribbons on the flat present.
-“This one, you must decide what you want to do with it.
+“This one, you must decide what to do with it.
 You’ll have guessed it’s a book.
-It could join all your others….”
+It could join your others….”
 She indicated the well-stocked shelves set round the room.